Super secure

 must provide their personal details in the event of an accident.

-Piste closures
+Slope closures

-Please take note of piste closures
+Please take note of slope closures

 We would like to point out that closures may be carried at any time should the need arise.